Discover folk - the CRM for people-powered businesses

 - Limited advanced features: Pipedrive lacks some of the more advanced CRM features, such as extensive marketing automation and AI capabilities, which are available in other platforms.

-- No built-in email marketing: Pipedrive does not include built-in email marketing features, requiring users to integrate with third-party email tools for such functionality.
+- No built-in email marketing: Pipedrive does not include built-in email marketing features, requiring users to integrate with third-party email tools.

 Price and plans